 B&Q runs a community re-use scheme across its stores, donating “unsellable products and materials” to be reused by local schools, other educational institutions and community groups.

-Contact your local store directly and speak to a duty manager to find out more.
+Contact your local store directly to find out more.

 Wrap, Splat, Hat

-Your school can also enter a competition to win £1,000 worth or outdoor equipment and goodie bags.
+Your school can also enter a competition to win £1,000 worth of outdoor equipment and goodie bags.

 More from The Key